jflamy/owlcms-tracker/README.md

 >
 > ![WhatsApp Image 2025-10-08 at 12 23 27_e98fafa4](https://github.com/user-attachments/assets/2e98bdc8-3ba6-43af-ae7d-85cee68cb11a)
 >
-> Since the tracker has the full database available + the current group, it can do team scoreboards.
+> Since the tracker has the full database available + the current session, it can do team scoreboards.
 In this example, the AI assistant was asked to implement grouping, filtering and score totals.
 > Additional queries would allow creating buttons to export the data.
 ><img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/b61be0a7-650e-4c28-bdcf-3480bade0e0d" />